ritwick-1234/random/README.md

 I have used a Random Forest algorithm to predict diabetes and, after tuning the hyperparameters, achieved the highest accuracy of 77%.
 I have also created a Streamlit application to demonstrate this prediction model and calculated the accuracy and oob score.
+Here is the streamlit share link- https://random-juunfz5noo986gpm2zweaa.streamlit.app/